nitai-lb/OOP-Sjavac-parser/README.md

-# OOP-s-javac-parser
+# OOP-Sjavac-parser
-This repo is an s-javac parser where s-javac stands for simple java code.
+This repo is an Sjavac parser where Sjavac stands for simple java code.
 In this code I used 2-way scan, regex and some oop design patterns.

 **FILE DESCRIPTION**
  The following packages were created: